 Community Helpers is a non-profit agency which has been in existence since 1981.
 We assist Rutherford County residents in meeting their emergency rent, utility, and medicinal needs while also making referrals and connecting our clients to local resources which have the potential of offering improved long-term circumstances.
 The target population includes low-income persons, the recently unemployed, single parents, senior citizens, the disabled, and chronically ill persons of all ages.

 We have two distinct programs.
 Our first program covers rent and utilities; it is funded by United Way, area churches, organizations, and individuals.
-This program receives funds donated by consumers of Murfreesboro Electric Department Magic Dollars program.
-We are also the clearing house for Middle Tennessee Electric’s Customer Care Program "Project Help,” Consolidated Utility District’s "Neighbor 4 Neighbor,”and Atmos Energy’s Customer Assistance Program (Share the Warmth), but there is no transfer of funds with these programs.
+This program receives funds donated by consumers of Murfreesboro Electric Department "Magic Dollars" program.
+We are also the clearing house for Middle Tennessee Electric’s Customer Care Program "Project Help", Consolidated Utility District’s "Neighbor 4 Neighbor",and Atmos Energy’s Customer Assistance Program "Share the Warmth".
+There is no transfer of funds with these programs.